emanuelquerty/SunRunr/README.md

 - The app uses mongodb database

-- To run the app, first create a jwtSecretKey.txt with a random key for json web token (JWT) in a director above the app's directory.
+- To run the app, first create a jwtSecretKey.txt with a random key for json web token (JWT) in a director above the app's root directory.
 Then you can run the app on your local machine!